microsoft/GraphEngine/doc/DataAccess/LINQ.md

 There is a limitation of `IEnumerable<T>`: `IDisposable` elements are not disposed along the enumeration.
-However, disposing a cell accessor after use is crucial in GE, and **a non-disposed cell accessor will result in the target cell being locked permanantly**.
+However, disposing a cell accessor after use is crucial in GE, and **a non-disposed cell accessor will result in the target cell being locked permanently**.

 This has led to the design decision made in GE, that we actively dispose a cell accessor when the user code finishes using the accessor